rollthecloudinc/hedge/README.md

 # Architecture

 This is a bazel monorepo using multiple languages with serverless framework.
 APIs are serverless hosted as golang, node, and python lambdas on aws.
+APIs created should be built for cross application usage.